 Substitution: Common Mistakes to Avoid

 This exam tips covers Substitution: Common Mistakes to Avoid within Simplifying Expressions for GCSE Mathematics.
 Revise Simplifying Expressions in Algebra for GCSE Mathematics with 11 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 14 of 18 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 14 of 19 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position